shashankms9/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03b-SQL_HA_Infrastructure_Deployment.md

 1. In the Cloud Shell pane, run the following command to set the value of the variable `$resourceGroupName` to the name of the resource group containing the resources you provisioned in the previous task:

     ```
-    $resourceGroupName = 'az12003b-ad-RG-DeploymentID'
+    $resourceGroupName = 'az12003b-ad-RG'
     ```

-  >NOTE : DeploymentID can be found in the **Environment Details Tab**

  1. In the Cloud Shell pane, run the following command to identify the virtual network created in the previous task:

     ```
     $vNetName = 'adVNet'